Water Resistant vs. Waterproof: What's the Real Difference?

 These tests give you a clear picture of what your device can handle.
 It's like having a weather forecast instead of just looking out the window - you know exactly what to expect.

-Maintaining Water Resistance: 4 Simple Tips
+How to Maintain Water Resistance: 4 Simple Tips

 Even the best water resistant gear needs some care.
 Here's how to keep your devices safe: